Aks-Dmv/vqa_hierarchical_attention/README.md

 4. tensorboardX
 5. Any other standard libraries you wish to use (numpy, scipy, PIL, etc).

-A python 3.6 compatible VQA API has been provided in the external folder of this repository, courtesy of [Visual Learning and Recognition (16-824) Fall 2021](https://visual-learning.cs.cmu.edu/).
+A python 3.6 compatible VQA API has been provided in the external folder of this repository, courtesy of [16-824: VLR](https://visual-learning.cs.cmu.edu/).

 ## Task 1: Data Loader (30 points)
 In this task you will write a dataset loader for VQA (1.0 Real Images, Open-Ended).
 You should look over the